VCU Globe graduates second cohort

 “Remember what you learned here in the program,” McFarlane said.
-“Keep striving, keep pursuing your passions, and I have no doubt the people in the room will go out and have the impact they seek to make in this world.”
+“Keep striving, keep pursuing your passions, and I have no doubt the people in the room will go out and have the impact they seek to make it in this world.”

 During the ceremony, a total of 59 students received certificates of completion, 19 of whom received Peace Corps Prep designation.

 VCU Globe is the university’s largest living-learning program with 292 students currently enrolled.
-The VCU Globe program has achieved national recognition for excellence through competitive awards such as the NAFSA Senator Paul Simon Spotlight Award and Peace Corps Prep Program.Back to top
+The VCU Globe program has achieved national recognition for excellence through competitive awards such as the NAFSA Senator Paul Simon Spotlight Award and the Peace Corps Prep Program.Back to top